dezoito/dezoito.github.io/_posts/2023-12-27-rust-ollama-grid-search.md

 ![](https://github.com/dezoito/dezoito.github.io/blob/master/public/images/grid-ollama-params.png?raw=true)

-More importantly, trying different combinations and annotating results was a tedious and time consuming process, so I made [Ollama Grid Search](https://github.com/dezoito/ollama-grid-search), a Rust based tool that automates prompt testing, iterating over combinations of parameters and allowing the user to visually inspect results and stats.
+More importantly, trying different combinations and annotating results was a tedious and time consuming process, so I made **[Ollama Grid Search](https://github.com/dezoito/ollama-grid-search)**, a Rust based tool that automates prompt testing, iterating over combinations of parameters and allowing the user to visually inspect results and stats.

 ![](https://github.com/dezoito/dezoito.github.io/blob/master/public/images/grid-tool-view.png?raw=true)

-Please check the project's README for a more in-depth look at the tool and its usage.
+Please check the [project's README](https://github.com/dezoito/ollama-grid-search) for a more in-depth look at the tool and its usage.

 ## Experiments